 The algorithm is recursive and can be generalized for any number of control points.

-- Take a point on each of segment on the distance proportional to
+1, we take a point on each segment on the distance proportional to

 As the algorithm is recursive, we can build Bezier curves of any order: using 5, 6 or more control points.
-But in practice they are less useful.
+But in practice many points are less useful.
 Usually we take 2-3 points, and for complex lines glue several curves together.
 That’s simpler to develop and calculate.

 We use control points for a Bezier curve.
 As we can see, they are not on the curve.
 Or, to be precise, the first and the last ones do belong to curve, but others don’t.